syncfusion-content/javascript-docs/js/Spreadsheet/Worksheet.md

 The Spreadsheet has support for removing an existing worksheet.
 You can dynamically remove the existing sheet by following ways,

-* Right click on the worksheet in the sheet tab and then click delete option in the context menu.
+* Right clicking on the worksheet in the sheet tab and then click Delete option in the context menu.
-* Select the existing worksheet, Click OTHERS tab in the ribbon and select Delete dropdown button.
-Then click Delete Sheet.
+* Click OTHERS tab in the ribbon and select Delete Sheet option in Delete dropdown button.

 You can also remove an active worksheet using [`deleteSheet`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:deletesheet "deleteSheet") method.